IamKay/100DaysOfCode/README.md

 * Day 39
   > Watched some JS today.
 It was about some algorithms.
 Will try implement those tomorrow.
 Not much was done today except a little basic code.

+* Day 40
+  > Didn't do a lot, just some basic videos.
+Learnt about the basics of [Tensorflow.js](js.tensorflow.org) (tensors, variables, functions, memory management).
+Its a good thing but something i would not suggest as a beginner though.
+Also, i'm kinda documenting yesterday so don't really remember what i did.